virtual-labs/exp-tcp-au/experiment/aim.md

 ### Aim of the experiment

-To understand the foundations of network communication between two computing devices.
-This serves as refresher for the students to understand the foundations of network communication between two computing devices.
+To understand the foundations of network communication between two computing devices through the simulation of the TCP protocol.